cforte7/Random-Event-Analysis/README.md

   In modern computing, the generation of events with specific probabilities has been considered a necessary tool for applications ranging from executing computer simulation models, to running gambling machines.
 Another field where this is prevelant is in eSports, or competitive video gaming.
 With viewership [quickly growing and experts ancitipating it to become a billion dollar industry](http://www.businessinsider.com/esports-popularity-revenue-forecast-chart-2017-3), understanding the mechanism by which these games function can have major impacts.

-  In this paper I will explore the usage of random event generation in the computer game Dota 2 and compare the stated probabilities and expected results to collected gameplay data.
+  <b>In this paper I will explore the usage of random event generation in the computer game Dota 2 by comparing the stated probabilities and expected results to collected gameplay data.</b>

   [General information about Dota 2 can be found here.](https://en.wikipedia.org/wiki/Dota_2)